Dobiasd/articles/implementation_inheritance_is_bad_-_the_fragile_base_class_problem.md

 (or at least making every class `final` by default) could prevent this from happening.

-Code reuse, can be achieved by other means.
+Code reuse can be achieved by other means.
 Composition (with [delegation](https://en.wikipedia.org/wiki/Delegation_pattern)) can provide one viable way to do so.